thelfer/MFrontGallery/docs/papers/joss/paper.md

 Note that the `.mfront` suffix has been omitted in this declaration.

+The output generated by this function during the `CMake` configuration process is similar to the following:

 ~~~~{.bash}
 -- ConcreteBurger_EDF_CIWAP_2021 has been discarded for
    interface calculix (behaviours with external state variable